Environmental, Social and

 These standards are integrated into our development methodology used to design new products and services within our company.
 The development process includes a risk management assessment done in accordance with ISO 14971 that identifies hazards and mitigates risks via design improvements, process improvements, and warnings (including labels and safety information shipped with the product).

-We pride ourselves on our exceptional operational quality.
-In 2024, we estimate that our temperature-controlled supply chain solutions focused on cell and gene therapies had a 99.97% delivery success rate and due to this performance we estimate that 25,968 additional patients were able to receive therapies over the past 24 months.
-In 2024, we estimate that our CryoStork® solution had a 99.88% delivery success rate and due to this performance we estimate that 1,936 intended parents are potentially able to have successful cycles resulting in the birth of a child on an annual basis because of our CryoStork® solution.
+We take pride in delivering exceptional operational quality across our temperature-controlled supply chain solutions.
+We estimate that cell and gene therapy-focused solutions achieved a 99.60% delivery success rate over 2024 and 2025 and, due to this performance, we estimate that 26,282 additional patients were able to receive therapies during that period.
+In addition, we estimate that our CryoStork® solution had a 99.98% delivery success rate in 2025.
+Based on this performance, we estimate that approximately 2,162 intended parents may have had the opportunity for successful fertility treatment cycles resulting in the birth of a child through the reliable transport and handling provided by the CryoStork® solution in 2025.

 Product Lifecycle Management